Minor & Certificate in American Constitutional Democracy

-Clearly we still care about justice, but there is little agreement about what it is exactly.
-In this tutorial we will read excerpts from several classic texts in political philosophy to gain a better understanding of how prominent and influential thinkers in the past have answered these questions.
+In this tutorial, we will read excerpts from several classic texts in political philosophy to gain a better understanding of how prominent and influential thinkers in the past have answered questions about the meaning and practice of justice.
 We will meet weekly to discuss these texts, and spend two weeks on each reading.
 Grades will be based on weekly reflection papers and quality of participation.

 Ever since the November 2016 presidential election, the media has been full of often-ill-informed discussion about the possibility that the newly elected president could be impeached.
 Although it is conceivable that evidence could emerge making this (or any) President subject to impeachment at some point in his term, much of the discussion to date has served primarily to reveal how little is commonly understood about the proper uses of and limits on the impeachment power.
 A tutorial on the subject would permit students to better judge the place of congressional impeachment authority in the heated controversies of the day.

 What is a nation?
 Do nations exist primordially, or are they manufactured products of relatively recent human history?
 What makes possible the imagined “kinship” of an individual with millions of living, dead, and unborn members of a given nation, most of whom are completely unknown to him/her?
 What social forces turn complete strangers into relatives, and how is this community of intimate strangers maintained?
 These and other questions will be addressed in this survey of American nationalism as a force in American politics from the Founding to the present day.